APPLICATION DEADLINE: March 15, 2018 for a residency in 2019

-ELIGIBILITY AND RE-APPLICATIONS: National and International visual artists, composers, choreographers, media artists, and writers are eligible.
+ELIGIBILITY AND RE-APPLICATIONS: National and International visual artists, composers, choreographers, media artists, writers and scientists (for the Scientific session) are eligible.
 Alumni must wait three seasons before reapplying for a return residency.
-Example: 2013 residents can reapply for the 2017 residency season.
+Example: 2016 residents can reapply for the 2020 residency season.
 Artists who were placed on alternate status may reapply for the next season.
 Please note the application form, resume and all support materials must be in English.
 Students are not eligible for residencies.

-NOTIFICATION: Applicants will be notified in by September 1, 2014.
+NOTIFICATION: Applicants will be notified in September of the year they applied.

 - Literature, fiction, nonfiction, poetry, drama, translation, and librettos